mpv-player/mpv/DOCS/interface-changes.rst

     - directories in ~/.mpv/scripts/ (or equivalent) now have special semantics (see mpv Lua scripting docs)
     - names starting with "." in ~/.mpv/scripts/ (or equivalent) are now ignored
-    - js modules: ~~/scripts/modules.js/ is no longer used, common global path can be set via script-opts/js-modules_common, directory scripts first search at modules/ inside the directory.
+    - js modules: ~~/scripts/modules.js/ is no longer used, common global paths can be set via --js-require-paths, dir-scripts first check <dir>/modules/
  --- mpv 0.32.0 ---
     - change behavior when using legacy option syntax with options that start with two dashes (``--`` instead of a ``-``).
 Now, using the recommended